dummassdenzel/Clairvoyance/api/BACKEND ANALYSIS.md

 Compare KPIs against targets
 Export specific visualizations or reports
-2. Missing Components in Current Implementation Category Management
+2. Missing Components in Current Implementation
-The database has a categories table, but there are no API endpoints to manage categories This creates a dependency issue: KPIs require a category_id, but users can't create categories Data Import Flow
+Data Import Flow
 No endpoints for uploading and processing CSV/Excel/JSON files Missing validation and mapping logic for imported data